andreidobrinski/guide-for-launching-your-next-big-idea-fm-course/notes.md

 Should I create and interactive prototype and do more thorough testing?

 - not until you know if people would buy your app

+### Running a test campaign

+Run the campaign as if the product was a real thing to test whether anyone is interested or not

+What should you learn from a campaign?

+- acquisition: whether we are capable of acquiring people's attention
+- conversion: can the app get them to convert pay/use etc
+- pricing: opportunity to make decisions about what to do with pricing

+Steps in running a campaign

+- define what success looks like
+- set a price
+- build a landing page
+- drive traffic to the landing page
+- nurture your audience